Somnio-io/Metafuse-Token-Gated-Content/README.md

 ## Metafuse Token Gated Content Example

+This NextJS example application showcases how to use the Metafuse API to handle token gated content using an ERC721 created on Metafuse.
+In this example, users can mint a _Pass_ from the supplied minting site on the Base Goerli network.
+A Pass can be one of three different Tiers.
+The Pass Tiers unlock access to certain data within the web application.

+For example, if a user holds a Pass that is of Tier **Three**, they will be able to access the route that gates content for that Pass tier.
+Furthermore, If a user holds no Pass, they will not be able to access the Dashboard.

 ## Demo

 If you want a live demo of this application, access it below on Vercel.